 The Perfectionist’s Best Friend

 I’m obsessed with my OXO cookie scoop.
-It’s great for portioning dough, but I’ve also started using it to spoon savory items, such as meatballs (I dip it in water in between each so it doesn’t get gunked up) or ricotta for stuffed shells.
+It’s great for portioning dough, but I’ve also started using it to spoon savory items, such as meatballs (I dip it in water in between each so it doesn’t get gunked up) and ricotta for stuffed shells.
 I also submerge it in hot water for ice cream, so I can slide right into the frozen carton and get perfectly round little balls for my sundae. —Farideh Sadeghin, culinary director of Munchies

 The Handheld Miracle Worker